nginxinc/nginx-azure-workshops/labs/lab6/readme.md

     ![nginx4a logs](media/nginx4a_logs.png)

-1. This should open a `new query` window, which is made up of a query editor pane at the top and query result pane at the bottom as shown in below screenshot.
+1. This should open a `new query` window, which is made up of a query editor pane at the top and query result pane at the bottom as shown in the below screenshot.

     ![default query](media/lab6_default_query.png)